moderneus/Vulkan/notes/Vulkan-Objects/Image.md

 # What is an Image?

-The Image is just a set of pixels of special format in the GPU memory.
+The Image is just a set of pixels of special format, size, layers count and mip level in the GPU memory.
 An image is where we render.
 A set of pixels will be colored with specific colors, which will be a frame.

 # Dependencies